Search

 Final Divorce Orders

-In Washington State, to finalize a divorce, there are mandatory pleadings that must be filed.
+In Washington state, to finalize a divorce, there are mandatory pleadings that must be filed.
 Every case needs Findings of Fact and Conclusions of Law and a Decree of Dissolution.
 If there are children, there must also be a Parenting Plan and Order of Child Support accompanied by a Child Support Worksheet.

 What’s Next in the Divorce Process?